 Mention “sailing vessels in Hawaii,” and most people automatically think of Polynesian canoes.
 But Honolulu, Oahu is also the home of the Falls of Clyde, the only surviving, fully-rigged, four-masted sailing ship left in the world.
 Docked at Honolulu Harbor next to the Aloha Tower Marketplace, the ship now serves as a floating exhibit at the Hawaii Maritime Center.

-Over 265 feet long and weighing in at over a thousand tons, the Falls of Clyde took a circuitous rout in reaching the Hawaiian Islands.
+Over 265 feet long and weighing in at over a thousand tons, the Falls of Clyde took a circuitous route in reaching the Hawaiian Islands.
 The ship was built in 1878 in Port Glasgow, Scotland and served as a trade ship.
-Her maiden voyage took her to Karachi, with subsequent trips including stops in Australia, India, New Zealand, the British Isles and California.
+Her maiden voyage took her to Karachi, with subsequent trips including stops in Australia, India, New Zealand, the British Isles, and California.

 An oil company purchased the ship in 1907 and converted her to a bulk tanker.
 Following World War I, the ship sailed to Denmark and made her last voyage under sail, to Brazil.
 In 1925, the Falls of Clyde was sold again, this time to the General Petroleum Company, which used the ship as an oil barge in Alaska.
 Finally, in 1963, the bank holding the mortgage on the ship decided to sell her to be sunk as part of a breakwater at Vancouver, British Columbia.
 At the last minute, however, the Falls of Clyde was purchased and transferred to Honolulu to be used as a public exhibit.